Student Experiences

 How to apply

-Please consult with your course coordinators in the first instance.
+Please consult with your course coordinators first.

 For enquiries, email the Museum (antiquitiesmuseum@uq.edu.au).